 Kurobe Dam, a story of dedication and devastation

 Towering at a massive 186 meters, Kurobe Dam is Japan's tallest dam.
 After seven years of construction, the dam was finished in 1963.
 Today it supports a hydropower plant and helps supply electricity to the Kansai Region.
 Climb the 220 steps from Kurobe Dam Station and there is an observation deck, with full views of the massive dam and its surroundings.

 The changing of the seasons

 The full route is open from around April 15 to November 30, closing for winter during the remainder of the year (exact dates may vary slightly).
-The peak period to visit the snow corridor lasts from the opening in April to early June.
+The peak period to visit the snow corridor lasts from the opening in April to late June.